Model Theory of Generic Vector Space Endomorphisms II: Applications of our Characterization of Definable Sets

-In this chapter, we consider maps from one model of $T\theta^C$ into another that are $L$-elementary (i.e., preserve $L$-types) and $L_\theta$-isomorphisms.
-We present two criteria under which the assumption of being $L$-elementary already follows from being an $L_\theta$-isomorphism.
+In this chapter, we consider maps from one model of $T\theta^C$ into another that are both $L$-elementary, i.e., preserve $L$-types, and $L_\theta$-isomorphisms.
+We give two criteria under which $L$-elementarity follows from being an $L_\theta$-isomorphism.